nathanfallet/APIRequest/documentation.md

 // Warning: The path should start with a / to avoid malformed URLs var request = APIRequest("GET", path: "/path/to/api")

-// Add GET parameters (you can add strings or integers) request = request.with(name: "id", value: 4)
+// Add GET parameters (you can add strings, integers, bools, ...) request = request.with(name: "id", value: 4)

 // In case of POST/PUT request, add a body